Richard Caton (merchant)

 Richard Caton (1763 – May 19, 1845) was an Englishman who became a Baltimore merchant and real estate developer.
 Caton married into the Carroll family of Carrollton and was the father of four daughters, all of whom married prominent Europeans, including members of the British aristocracy.

 Early life

 Caton was born in 1763 in Lancashire, England.
-He was a son of John Caton and the sister of Dorothy Caton, who married William Woodville, grandparents of artist Richard Caton Woodville, himself the father of artist Richard Caton Woodville Jr.
+He was a son of John Caton and the brother of Dorothy Caton, who married William Woodville, grandparents of artist Richard Caton Woodville, himself the father of artist Richard Caton Woodville Jr.

 Career

 Caton left England and settled in Baltimore in 1785 as a merchant involved in the manufacture of cotton goods.

 After his 1787 marriage, his father-in-law instructed him to develop area along the newly built Frederick Road, which Carroll owned land next to.
 He gave his name to the community and called it "Catonville", although the name was changed to "Catonsville" in the 1830s.

 In 1790, Caton built Brooklandwood in Baltimore County, which was added to the National Register of Historic Places in 1972.